 Implementation of a Momentum factor tilt is another major issue.
 Essentially, the Momentum factor is hard to capture and profit from in the real world after fees and the aforementioned trading costs and high turnover necessary to chase Momentum.
 Basically, the premium can be simulated in the lab, but can’t be captured – at least so far – in a live fund in a cost-efficient way that delivers excess return to the investor.

 Lastly, recall the “intuitive” criterion that factors must have a logical explanation.
 There’s no logical explanation for the Momentum factor.
-Momentum appears to be behavioral in nature due to herding based on news like earnings announcements, unlike the purely risk-based factors like Size and Value.
+Momentum appears to be behavioral in nature due to herding based on news like earnings announcements, whereas we believe Size and Value are more risk-based.

 So should we simply ignore Momentum?
 Probably not.
 Both Dimensional and Avantis consider Momentum at the time of their trades to make sure they’re not betting against the factor.
 I’m satisfied with my exposure to it through that process.